 Wondercide is sold in a ready-to-use format, making it easy to apply in little time.
-As with most natural repellents and pest control, it is most effective the more consistently it is applied.
+Simply attach it to your garden hose, turn the water on, and spray it onto your backyard.
+As with most natural repellents and pest control, it is most effective when applied more consistently.
 So if you miss a month, you might see ticks and mosquitoes return.

 Smoke may irritate eyes